 So, why do I love this on-screen change?
 Because it sets the stage for a poignant goodbye between Claire and Jamie, which wouldn’t have transpired otherwise.

 Before this emotional parting, the storyline leads us to The Hall, where justice is delivered via Colum.
-Laoghaire is presented for her recklessness and faces public reproach.
-Jamie, despite his injuries, courageously steps forward to bear her punishment.
-As Jamie is knocked down by Rupert, Claire’s confusion and horrified gaze are intense.
+Laoghaire is dragged by her father to stand before Colum for her reckless behavior.

-As Jamie staggers out of the Hall, battered and bruised, the urgency in Claire’s eyes, combined with her physical yearning to comfort him, is overwhelming.
+As Jamie staggers out of the Hall, battered and bruised, he locks eyes with Claire before departing with the help of Murtagh.
+The urgency in Claire’s eyes, combined with her physical yearning to comfort him, is overwhelming.
 Geillis discreetly steers Claire to where she can nurse Jamie’s injuries, culminating in their heartrending, made-for-TV farewell.

 Their mutual hesitancy and longing are evident, even though Claire is desperate to leave.
 After all, you learn later in the book that in Episode 101: Sassenach while Claire is tending to Jamie’s wound during the night, he is thinking Claire is the woman for him.